 Twin Sheet Forming

-Twin sheet forming thermoforms and bonds two heated plastic sheets into a sealed, hollow, double-wall part with high stiffness and integrated features.
+Twin sheet forming thermoforms two heated plastic sheets and fuses them into a hollow, stiff part with internal cavities and integrated features.

 Overview